 Coming from Sannomiya Station, you will see these shorter staircases leading you to a square.

-There are a couple of bronze music troupe statues in front of the symbol of Kita no Ijinkan-gai – The Former Thomas House, where many will take a selfie using the house as a backdrop with the happy troupe.
+There are a couple of bronze music troupe statues in front of the symbol of Kita no Ijinkan-gai, The Former Thomas House.
+It is where many take a selfie using the house as a backdrop with the happy troupe.

-The tourism boom in Kitano Ijikan-gai in Japan started with this building that appeared in the Japanese TV drama, The Weathercock (風見鶏).
+The tourism boom in Kitano Ijikan-gai in Japan started with this building, which appeared in the Japanese TV drama The Weathercock (風見鶏).
 As a result, the building is now the emblem of the entire district.

-The Former Thomas House was the German trader Godfried Thomas’s residence in the early 1900s.
-As the only western building in the area that has a weathercock on the roof, its Japanese name is Weathercock Mansion.
+The Former Thomas House was the residence of German trader Godfried Thomas in the early 1900s.
+As the only western building in the area with a weathercock on the roof, its Japanese name is Weathercock Mansion.

 Another main characteristic that sets the National Important Cultural Property apart from the others is the bright red brick appearance.

-Tip: During the cherry blossom season, from late March to early April, you definitely will want to pay to get to the guestroom on the second floor.
-Because as you look out the window, it is like the area is flooded with pink flowers!
+Tip: During the cherry blossom season, from late March to early April, you will definitely want to pay to get to the guestroom on the second floor.
+As you look out the window, the area is flooded with pink flowers!

-The Former Thomas House’s Opening Hours, Admission Fees, and Access Information
+The Former Thomas House’s Opening Hours, Admission Fee, and Access Information

 Click HERE to return to a list of attractions in Kitano Gaijinkan-gai.